Chapter 3301-83 Pupil Transportation

 (3) Drills shall be held on school property when possible and not on the bus route.

-(4) The driver shall stay in the bus during evacuation drills.
-The parking brake must be set, ignition turned off, and transmission in gear or park.
+(4) The driver shall remain in the bus during evacuation drills.
+The parking brake must be set, ignition turned off and transmission in gear or park.

 (5) Children shall not take lunch boxes, books, etc., when they leave the bus.

-(6) Pupils shall assemble at a distance of at least one hundred feet from the bus in an “emergency drill” and remain there until given further directions.
+(6) Pupils shall assemble at a distance of at least one hundred feet from the bus during an "emergency drill" and remain there until given further directions.

 (7) Emergency evacuation drills of preschool and special needs children may require modification of the procedures listed in paragraph (B) of this rule.